ocelot-cloud/docs/content/docs/ocelot-cloud/installed-apps.md

 * Stop apps
 * Backup apps
 * Update apps, which will search for newer version in the App Store and automatically install them
-* Prune apps, which will delete all local and, if enabled, remote backups, as well as delete the app from the database
+* Prune apps, deletes the Docker containers, network, volumes with persistent storage of the app and removes it from the database.
+Existing backups are not affected by this operation and can be used to recover the app.

 ### Miscellaneous